nomilous/learning-things/01/README.md

 ### [Guard](https://github.com/guard/guard) is very very cool.

 * You can jump up and down in front of it and make faces, and everything, [and yet it remains resolute](http://en.wikipedia.org/wiki/File:Buckingham-palace-guard-11279634947G5ru.jpg)
-* At also has a bunch of plugins
+* It also has a bunch of plugins

 This [commit](https://github.com/nomilous/learning-things/commit/6fe5e409498021419dd2b2984279513a48797d00) outlines everything necessary to make the following: ---